Icosa2050/ZCDS-Ref-App/README.md

 ## Technical Requirements

 - **Runtime**: The application runs on ABAP 2022 on Premise.
+Parts have been adapted or commented out to be runnable on ABAP 2022 on Premise.
 - **Limitations**: Some analytics and behavior features available in successor releases may not be fully supported on Premise.
+The import might fail for CDS Views with assocications.
+Try to manually import them, commenting out the associations, and adding them in, activating one-by-one from the deepest child upwards.
+This is a limitation of CDS Views and not of ABAPGit.

 For more information and to purchase the book, please visit [SAP Press](https://www.sap-press.com/core-data-services-for-abap_5642/).